PDIS/ray2021-result/source/en/partial/page.md

   title: Wireframe

 result:
-  title: Let's take a look at the results of the transformation in practice!
+  title: Now, let's manipulate the results of the revamp!
-  before: Current website
+  before: Visit the Current Website
-  after: Improve version
+  after: Visit the Revamped Version

 report:
   title: Project report

 experience:
-  title: Internship record and experience sharing
+  title: Internship Records and Experience Sharing

 other:
-  title: Let's take a look at the wonderful results of other groups!
+  title: So, let's see what the other groups have achieved!
-  go_project: Go to achievement
+  go_project: Go to result
 ---